awpala/my-omscs-notes/cs-6290/04-branches.md

 Which approach is better for resolving a full RAS stack?
   * do not push
-  * wraparound
+  * wrap around
     * `CORRECT`

 ***Explanation***:

-To understand why the wraparound approach is better, consider a typical program (as in the figure shown above, starting with top-level `main()`).
+To understand why the wrap around approach is better, consider a typical program (as in the figure shown above, starting with top-level `main()`).
 The function `main()` proceeds with extensive work until it eventually calls the function `doit()`, which correspondingly pushes onto the RAS stack.
 Similarly, a cascade of nested function calls may occur subsequently, with corresponding pushes onto the RAS stack.

 To demonstrate simply, consider the call sequence (within `main()`) of `doit()`, `func()`, `doless()`, and then subsequent repeated calls to `add()` (i.e., the functions become increasingly less complex and more frequently called).
   * With only *one* entry in the RAS stack and using *do not push* approach, then this is occupied by the initial call to `doit()`, which might be a very large function.
 As long as we stay in this function (i.e., because it does the majority of the actual work in the program), all of the subsequent function calls will be mispredicted due to running out of space on the RAS, with the only *correct* prediction occurring upon final return from `doit()`.